tranlyvu/clrs-implmentation-java/README.md

 # **Emulated Software-Defined Network Application**

+An Emulated Softwre-Defined Network Application which is used for programming projects in the course [Cloud Networking](https://www.coursera.org/learn/cloud-networking) - a part of [University of Illinois at Urbana-Champaign's Cloud Computing Specialization](https://www.coursera.org/specializations/cloud-computing).

 <img src="img/network.png" width="480" alt="Combined Image" />

----
-Overview
----

-The repo contains Emulated Softwre-Defined Network Application which is used for programming projects in the course [Cloud Networking](https://www.coursera.org/learn/cloud-networking) - a part of [University of Illinois at Urbana-Champaign's Cloud Computing Specialization](https://www.coursera.org/specializations/cloud-computing).

 ---
 Assignment 1